MakerSpace and 3D Printing

 Here’s the deal:

-- Explore various Makerspace technologies, with strong emphasis on 3D printing
+- Explore various Makerspace technologies, with a strong emphasis on 3D printing

 - Analyze the function and importance of 3D printers and their build materials and print viability